This is How Big Business Stories Destroy Your Chance to Sell Your Small Business

 - Small businesses exponentially outnumber big businesses.

-- “Sell a business” content overwhelmingly discusses big business deals.
-(We talk about why in our free e-book).
+- “Sell a business” content is almost entirely about big business deals.

 These two simple truths combine to create a remarkably dangerous situation for small business owners.